-Wavy caps, which are thought to have originated in Central Europe but whose natural home on the American continent is in the Pacific Northwest (from British Columbia to California), typically sprout up on decaying trees felled in the forest.
+Wavy caps are thought to have originated in Central Europe, and have since found a natural home in North America’s Pacific Northwest (from British Columbia to California).
+Like many mushrooms, they typically sprout up on decaying trees felled in the forest.
 But forcing delicate mushroomy roots through dense, fibrous logs is hard work for little fungi.
-Wood chips provide a far more leisurely growing platform — and a mobile one, too, as gardening supplies are shipped in bulk internationally with P. cyanescens spores in tow.
+Wood chips provide a far more leisurely growing platform — and a mobile one, too, as gardening supplies are shipped in bulk internationally with psilocybe cyanescens spores in tow.

 First documented in the western world in 1946 by mycologist Elsie Wakefield, Psilocybe cyanescens have a farinaceous or flour-like smell and taste but become bitter when boiled.
 This doesn’t do much for their popularity in the culinary world, despite the fact that boiling the mushrooms relieves them of their psychoactive properties.

-P. cyanescens contain 30 to 60 percent more psilocybin than P. cubensis
+Psilocybe cyanescens contain 30 to 60 percent more psilocybin than Psilocybe cubensis